Waavi/laravel-value-objects/readme.md

 [![Build Status](https://img.shields.io/travis/Waavi/laravel-value-objects/master.svg?style=flat-square)](https://travis-ci.org/Waavi/laravel-value-objects)
 [![Total Downloads](https://img.shields.io/packagist/dt/waavi/laravel-value-objects.svg?style=flat-square)](https://packagist.org/packages/waavi/laravel-value-objects)

-Allows you to create value objects related to Eloquent Models that are then saved into the database as either plain strings or json encoded.
+Allows you to create value objects in Eloquent Models that are then saved into the database as either plain strings or json encoded.

 WAAVI is a web development studio based in Madrid, Spain.
 You can learn more about us at [waavi.com](http://waavi.com)